anujg30/Linux_setup/jupyter_setup.md

-# This is how i setup jupyter notebook using pace, WSL and windows setup
+# This is how I setup jupyter notebook using pace, WSL and windows setup

 ## Method 1: